Founder & CEO

 B.S.
 Civil Engineering: Texas A&M University, 1994

 I've been blessed to live in numerous states and overseas, so my exposure to so many diverse places has definitely impacted my work.
-My 'a-ha!' moment came back in 2010 when I was working with urban planners, economist and sustainability specialists to help cities across the country recover from the 2008 recession.
+My 'a-ha!' moment came back in 2010 when I was working with urban planners, economists and sustainability specialists to help cities across the country recover from the 2008 recession.
 It was then when I realized the importance of building walkable places for people to the long-term financial, environmental and social health of our communities and country, and how engineers must play a leading role in affecting change.
 As a father of two, I'm deeply concerned about the world we're leaving to future generations.
-My personal purpose is to use my experience and abilities to lead and accelerate this change.
+My personal purpose is to use my experience, resources and abilities to lead and accelerate this change.

 Kevin is an entrepreneurial 'plangineer' with over 25 years of experience in civil engineering, planning, site development and municipal finance.
 He spent 17 years at global A/E firm HDR as a leader of the Dallas office's municipal services program and later as National Director of the Community Planning + Urban Design market sector.
 In 2011, he founded Verdunity to provide people and resource-focused planning and engineering solutions to progressive cities and developers seeking to move beyond business as usual.